 KEY STAGE 3

-Students get the opportunity to explore different issues and themes through the work of other artists and designers.
+Students get the opportunity to explore different issues and themes throughout the three years.
 This process allows students to become independent thinkers, to be more aware of their culture and environment and those around them.
 Students are encouraged to make decisions and work through problems finding their own individual reaction and responses.
 The curriculum is diverse to allow free expression and access to all students regardless of ability.
 Working in groups, pairs, as a whole class and independently students are able to develop their social skills.
 We have a programme of visiting artists and community projects taking place throughout the year and a number of competitions and exhibitions involving all students.
 Visits to Art Galleries and Museums enhance the learning experience.

 KEY STAGE 4

 AQA GCSE Art and Design is a broad course in which students can explore and develop the different endorsements which are photography, textiles, fine art and 3 Dimensional work.
 This course focuses on ability.
 They will be given a theme to develop a personal response to and explore as well as investigate different materials and techniques.
-The course involves Unit 1: Portfolio (Coursework) and Unit 2: Externally Set Exam (10 Hours).
+The course involves Unit 1: Portfolio (Coursework 60%) and Unit 2: Externally Set Exam (40%) 10 Hours.

 KEY STAGE 5